foxriver76/master-thesis-rslvq/README.md

 # multiflow-rslvq
 An implementation of the Robust Soft Learning Vector Quantizatin, which works with the scikit-multiflow streaming data framework.

+## Information on Concept Drift
+Width indicates the width of a gradual drift.
+So if width is bigger than 1, the drift is gradual otherwise abrupt.
+E. g. if width is set to 1000 the old and the new streams are mixed for 1000 instances.
+The chance of getting the old stream is determiend by a sigmoid function.

 ## Known Issues
 The following issues could be recognized: